 Can you shower in a walk in tub?

 It’s standard for a walk in tub to have a hand held shower for rinsing.
 However there not that comfortable to take a shower in because the built in seat will limit movement and standing room.

 Or An Accessible Shower?

 Replacing an existing standard bathtub with a fully accessible safety shower is recommended for those who prefer showering over bathing.
 It is also recommend for those who require caregiver assistance to help with daily hygiene.
-It is much easier for a care giver to lend assistance with an accessible shower, walk-in tubs are 38-42 inches in height and they can be more difficult to reach into, across and around.
-Glass shower doors are attractive but can greatly restrict accessibility, it is recommended accessible showers be fitted with shower curtains not glass if caregivers are needed.
-Accessible shower bases have a large flat stable platform so users have more room and feel far more secure while sitting in shower chairs, opposed to having the chair legs teetering on a bathtubs narrow radius bottom corners.
-We’ve replaced many tub cutaways with proper showers for this reason.
+It is easier and takes less time for a care giver to lend assistance with an accessible shower.
+Glass shower doors are attractive but can greatly restrict accessibility to lend assistance.
+It is recommended fully accessible showers be fitted with shower curtains not glass, especially when caregivers are needed.
+Accessible tub replacement shower bases have a large flat stable platform so users have a lot more room to move around and will feel far more secure while sitting in shower chairs.
+Rather than having the chair legs teeter on a bathtubs narrow radius corners.

 Tile is is composed of naturally occurring materials and unlike plastic is 100% inert material meeting all the requirements to be used as clean fill.
 The natural use of tile is one of the biggest choices you can make toward reducing pollution in your home building and remodeling.

 Plastic shower retrofits.